FAITH EVANGELICAL LUTHERAN CHURCH

 The children will have dinner when they arrive consisting of pizza or chicken nuggets, grape and apple slices with caramel dip, water, 100% fruit juice, then enjoy music, games, crafts, stories, and end the evening with popcorn and a movie!

 PNO-YF is held on a Friday from 6 pm to 9 pm.
-The schedule for 2025 is: Dec 5, The schedule for 2026 is: Jan 16, Feb 13, Mar 20, Apr 17, May 8, Jun 12, (off for July and August due to summer vacations) Sep 18, Oct 23, Nov 20, Dec 11
+The schedule for 2026 is: Feb 13, Mar 27, Apr 17, May 8, Jun 12, (off for July and August due to summer vacations) Sep 18, Oct 23, Nov 20, Dec 11

 Note: A minimum donation of $5.00 per child is suggested so we can provide future youth events.